Economic uncertainty, defence, and welfare unpacked in Rachel Reeves’ Spring Statement … writes Zahra Jawad

 Whilst the statement offers a roadmap of fiscal restraint paired with targeted investment, questions linger around the trade-offs, particularly on welfare cuts, reduced foreign aid and tax legislation.

-her vision of growth without tax hikes faces mounting scrutiny as labour popularity has already crippled following their poor performance in public polls.
+Her vision of growth without tax hikes faces mounting scrutiny as Labour popularity has already crippled following their poor performance in public polls.

 The economic credibility of the party now rests on whether these forecasts translate into tangible improvements for households and industries alike.